-Despite the new WiFi 6 standard promising speeds above the 1 Gigabit limit, the Ethernet cable was and still is the best way to connect client devices that require a low latency and a stable throughput.
-But, as with all electronic devices, things can go wrong (hardware or software-wise) and you may end up without Internet, despite being connected via Ethernet.
-Fret not, because unlike the WiFi connection which, if something goes wrong, it can prove to be very difficult to troubleshoot, the wired Internet connection has some relatively simple solutions.
+Despite the WiFi 6 and even the newer WiFi 7 standards promising speeds way above the good ol’ Gigabit, the Ethernet cable was and still remains the best way to connect client devices that require a low latency and a stable throughput.
+But, as with all electronic devices, things can go wrong (hardware or software-wise) and you may end up with no Internet, despite being connected via Ethernet.
+Fret not, because unlike the WiFi connection which can prove very difficult to troubleshoot when something goes wrong, the wired Internet connection has some relatively simple solutions.

 Does the WiFi connection give you Internet access?